 Despite all the pressures, Marilyn begins her sizzling romance with Joe DiMaggio, played by Jeffrey Dean Morgan.
 Their relationship ends, and she falls in love with playwright Arthur Miller, played by Stephen Bogaert.

 Yet, as the director Collyer takes the adapted screenplay and tries to explain away Marilyn’s troubles with mental illness.
 That is not her job as a director – just tell the story.
 Sure, being a successful artist in any field is stressful and should be addressed with honesty.
 I am sure there is a side to Marilyn that is very positive and endearing.
-But, this series portrays her, like most interpretations, as pity.
+But this series portrays her, like most interpretations, as pitiful.
 “Everyone uses everyone,” according to a line in the movie.
 I beg to differ because if she truly had help, she would still be alive today.

 We need to help artists in any way that is non-destructive with drugs and confinement.
-Do no harm but help with safe and sane methods.
+Do no harm, but help with safe and sane methods.